Trains from Milan

 Option 1, Milan to Budapest using the Milan-Vienna sleeper - safe, comfortable, time-effective

-This comfortable Austrian Nightjet train has an air-conditioned Comfortline sleeping-car with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
+This comfortable Austrian Nightjet sleeper train has an air-conditioned Comfortline sleeping-car with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
 There are toilets & a shower at the end of the corridor for passengers in the regular sleepers.
 The sleeping-car attendant can serve drinks, snacks & light meals from a room service menu.
 The train has couchette cars with 4 & 6 berth compartments, and ordinary seats.
-A light breakfast is included in sleepers & couchettes, served in your compartment.
-See the Nightjet page for a guide to on-board accommodation, travel tips, photos & video.
+A light breakfast is included in sleepers & couchettes.
+See the guide to Nightjet accommodation.

 Fares start at €49.90 in 6-berth couchettes, €59.90 in 4-berth couchettes, €69.90 in a 3-bed sleeper, €89.90 in a 2-bed sleeper or €139.90 in a single-bed sleeper, all per person per berth.
 Fares vary like air fares, so book ahead.